 Frequently Asked Questions

 We empower young African schoolgirls from underserved communities with comprehensive menstrual education, mentorship, and supplies.
-Our program caters primarily to girls aged 9 to 14.
+Our program caters primarily to girls aged 10 to 15.
 Those who have not yet started menstruating receive educational comic books and participate in workshops focusing on periods and puberty.
 For girls who are menstruating, we provide essential menstrual supplies (3 reusable sanitary pads) and a period-tracking bracelet.
-Our offices are located in Lagos, Nigeria, and Nairobi, Kenya, with communications and development officers in Ghana, Malawi, Egypt, and South Africa.
+Our offices are located in Nigeria, Ghana, and Kenya, with communications and development officers in Malawi, Egypt, and South Africa.
 We are constantly working with community-based organizations throughout Africa to help bring PadHer to their community.

 Period poverty is a widespread and pressing issue in sub-Saharan Africa.
 For many, managing a period is simply unaffordable — yet it remains a largely unspoken challenge.
 A recent survey found that 84% of students have missed school during their periods due to a lack of menstrual supplies.
 Access to menstrual products is a basic human right, and it is unacceptable to continue ignoring the reality of period poverty, particularly in Africa.
 One in ten girls miss school each month because of their periods, and many are forced to drop out entirely once menstruation begins.
 Our girls should not lose 20% of their school days each year — or drop out — because of inadequate access to information or supplies.
 They already face enough obstacles, from pervasive poverty and harmful cultural norms to early marriage and child labor.
 Periods should never be one of them.

 PadHer is a social enterprise dedicated to fighting period poverty in Africa.
-We manufacture and distribute high-quality, affordable reusable sanitary pads for women and girls from low-income households.
+We manufacture and distribute low-cost, high-quality reusable sanitary pads for women and girls from low-income households.
 Every pad purchased helps provide a free pad to a young African schoolgirl who cannot afford one.
 Learn more at Padher.com

 Many young African schoolgirls from underserved communities lack the basic infrastructure—like clean water, soap, and private bathrooms—needed to manage reusable pads hygienically.
 However, disposable sanitary pads present an even greater challenge, particularly around disposal, and are not a sustainable solution.
 Since many of these girls cannot afford ongoing access to disposable products, offering them only a temporary fix does not truly address period poverty.